ec-europa/toolkit/docs/guide/building-assets.rst

 How to use
 ----------
-Installation / Building theme assets (general)
+Building theme assets (general)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before execution, the installation needs to run.
-If the desired packages are not yet installed,
-Toolkit will install it on the first run.
+Toolkit will install all packages and create config files (if not exist) on the first run.
 Add the chosen runners and packages to your runner.yml.dist file like shown below: